mmlevinson/hyperComponents/src/content/docs/about/hyperscript.md

 The square bracket syntax evaluates an expression which is used to filter the event.

 By default an `event.detail` object is provided to each handler, from which you can destructure the individual properties using parentheses.
+The `sender`object represents the DOM element that initiated the event.

 You can send custom events to other DOM elements using either `send` or `trigger` syntax, as in: